AndreMacedo88/VEnCode/README.rst

 Installing
 ^^^^^^^^^^

-Running the tests
+Running the method Objects
 -----------------
+Import objects from .py files (Classes.py, Plots.py) using, for example, "from VEnCode import Classes", to use in your own methods.
-Note: (most) Scripts to generate figures can be found in the "Scripts" folder.
+Note: You can see examples of most functions and objects being used by going to the "Scripts" folder.
 Old scripts can be found in somewhat obsolete files such as "main_fantom.py", even though this file still has some relevant functions for some publication panels/figures.
-Files such as "Classes_2.py" are probably obsolete by now and I should check if can be removed.

 Contributing
 ------------